-This document contains the preliminary text of sections with the Department's proposal for changes followed by a brief rationale, or basis, for the change(s).
-Deleted materials are indicated by strikethrough, and new materials in the text are indicated by underline.
+This document contains the preliminary text of sections with the Bureau's proposal for changes followed by a brief rationale, or basis, for the change(s).
+Deleted materials are indicated by strikethrough, and changes to the rule text are indicated by underline.
 In some cases preceding a revision, sections are retained for context and clarity of scope.